Shriram-Vasudevan/scoped-agent-control/README.md

 /install github
 ```

+See [examples/demo_repo](examples/demo_repo) for a small working example repo.

 ## Annotation Format

+v1 supports only repeated `#` and `//` comment lines.

+Rules:

-Only repeated `#` and `//` comment lines are supported in v1.
-Consecutive annotation lines attach to the next non-empty, non-annotation line.
+- consecutive annotation lines attach to the next non-empty, non-annotation line
+- the annotated block starts at that next content line
+- the block ends at the next annotation run or a simple inferred boundary
+- malformed annotations produce warnings instead of crashing the scan

+Example:

 ```text
 # surface: prompts.system